TobiasPSP/doneland_sources/Projects/Secure AC Power/README.md

 Most cheap switches contain *only one* switch, so only *one* side of the circuit can be interrupted.
 When you plug in your device *in the wrong way* and reverse **L** and **N**, then the switch may cut the **N** line instead of the **L** line.

-The loads still stop working when you break **N** instead of **L** (since the circuit is interrupted), but now the *load* is ***always** connected to the live line*, and if there was a defect, or if a user would touch an uninsulated part of this *live line*, the user would get an electrical shock even though the *power meter* was *turned off*.
+The loads still stop working when you break **N** instead of **L** (since the circuit is interrupted), but now the *load* is ***always** connected to the live line*, and if there was a defect, or if a user would touch an uninsulated part of this *live line*, the user would get an electrical shock even though the *power meter* had *turned off* the circuit.

-For practical purposes, this is not necessarily a problem: any *extension cord with a switch* has the same problem: when plugged in *"the wrong way"*, then the switch does not separate the loads from the *live line*.
+For practical purposes, this is not necessarily a problem: any *extension cord with a switch* has the same problem: when plugged in *"the wrong way"*, then the switch does not separate the loads from the *live line* (except if it uses a switch that always cuts both the **N** and the **L** wire.

 > [!TIP]
-> Even if you use plugs, the device created here is not likely to be plugged in and out all the time.
+> The device created here is not likely to be plugged in and out all the time.
 So when you plug it in, make sure you plug it in *the right way*, connecting its *live line* with the *live line* of the socket.
 In order to be able to do this, make sure you *mark* the *live line* at the plug of your device.

 </details>